ndavd/media-controller/.github/README.md

     bottom              Offset from the bottom of the screen in px.
 Default: 100 color               Color of the window in hex (#RRGGBB or #RRGGBBAA).
 Default: "#000000FF" font-description    Font used.
 Default: "Monospace 13"
-    filled              Filled character used in the window content.
-Default: "█" half-filled         Half filled character used in the window content.
-Default: "▌" empty               Empty character used in the window content.
+    filled              Filled character used in the progress bar.
+Default: "█" half-filled         Half filled character used in the progress bar.
+Default: "▌" empty               Empty character used in the progress bar.
 Default: " "
 ```

 In order to make it work in your system simply create a new cargo project.
 Add